xiyuzhai-husky-lang/husky/README.md

 ## Timeline

 Husky is currently in the prototyping stage, focusing on AI research.
 It will transform into a stable language once AI technology is mature.

+I'm currently recuperating from hand pains.
+The focus is to deliver Husky for my own research first.
+The tutorials and documentations will wait for one or two years.